For starters, Prophet is not new any longer but has gained much-deserved popularity since it was introduced and is absolutely worth using.

 In the past few months, I’ve noticed a myriad of other tools, all of which will try to find an email address, starting from a social profile or, in some cases, from the persons’ and company names.
 It’s up to everyone to test the tools – and I’d recommend using more than one in tough cases.

-Email Hunter offered by https://emailhunter.co collects visible professional email addresses everywhere – and is therefore in a good position to try and guess an address; it will tell us about the level of confidence in guessing.
+Email Hunter offered by https://emailhunter.co collects visible professional email addresses everywhere – and is therefore in an excellent position to try and guess an address; it will tell us about the level of confidence in guessing.
 (Note, it’s a different tool from another Chrome Extension also called “email hunter” that collects addresses on the current page.)
 I have heard good things about it.

 Charlie – I have not tried it long enough to share the email quality experience, but it also provides “social summaries” on profiles.
 Finding emails is its new feature.